Oil Painting for Beginners - Everything You Need to Know to Get Started

 Gamblin and Winsor and Newton also both make more affordable student-grade lines called 1980 and Winton, respectively, which are not meant for professional artists but can be fine for beginners.
 Student-grade oil paints in general are less expensive than professional-grade oil paints, but for good reasons.
 Student-grade oil paints use less pigment and often contain other fillers, binders, and driers, which reduce the overall vibrancy and quality of the paint.

-If you'd like to try the highest quality oil paints, my recommendations would be Michael Harding's Artists Oil Colors and Natural Pigments' Rublev.
+If you'd like to try the highest quality oil paints, my recommendations would be Michael Harding's Artists Oil Colors and Natural Pigments' oil paint line called Rublev.
 Between Michael Harding's Artists Oil Paints and Rublev, I find that I can create a complete and wonderfully vivid palette.
 Both of these brands use linseed oil as their binder and neither uses fillers, extenders, or dryers.
 In my opinion, they have a more "buttery" consistency than other brands, which can be stiffer out of the tube.
 Formulas vary between manufacturers and you may prefer working with one over another or notice different results with the same pigments.
 It's worth it to research different brands of artist's oil paint to figure out what you like and which lines suit how you paint.

 Other lines to look at include: